acsl-technion/cosmix/README.md

 untrusted memory allocation system call, which is exposed directly to applications executing inside Graphene-SGX enclaves.
 [`Modified Graphene-SGX code`](https://github.com/acsl-technion/graphene/tree/untrusted_alloc)
 Note, using the modified Graphene-SGX code is at your own risk.
+* [`Intel SGX SDK`](https://github.com/intel/linux-sgx) is an open source SGX enclave framework by Intel.
+It allows partitioning applications into trusted and untrusted components, where the trusted code and data are executed and accessed inside an enclave.
+To run such enclaves with mstore support please refer to
+[`the SGX SDK samples directory`](sgxsdk_samples/) for example use cases.

 ## License
 CoSMIX is licensed under the BSD 2-Clause License.
 Please refer to the `LICENSE.txt` file for more details.